 - 1 tablespoon Limoncello or lemon juice

-Trim the tip of the dried figs’ stems.
+- Trim the tip of the dried figs' stems.
 Place the dried figs in a heatproof bowl and cover with boiling water.
 Set aside to plump up for 15 minutes.
-Drain and quarter the dried figs.
+Drain and quarter.

-Add the sugar and agave syrup, stir to combine, and cook, uncovered, until the mixture thickens to a jam-like consistency, about 15 minutes, stirring frequently.
+- Add the sugar, stir to combine, and cook, uncovered, until the mixture thickens to a jam-like consistency, about 15 minutes, stirring frequently.
 Let cool completely.
 (This can be prepared a day in advance.
 Cover and chill.)